 After getting a geometry-dependent sample covariance matrix, a subsequent question is how to use it effectively for feature selection.
 Basically, two methods are proposed.
 The first method, GPCOVvar sorts the diagonal of the covariance matrix and selects the features that have the highest variances.
-Selecting features based on this method is equivalent to choose features that are consistent with the global geometry pattern.
-The basic idea of the first method is similar to Laplacian score~\citep{he2005laplacian} and SPEC~\citep{zhao2007spectral} mentioned above, hence one limitation is that feature redundancy is not considered as it measures features individually.
-While on the other hand, the second method, GPCOVspca, applies sparse principle component analysis (SPCA)~\citep{d2007direct} to select features that are able to retain the total variance maximally.
-Hence, it considers the interactions among features and is able to select features with less redundancy.
+Selecting features based on this approach is equivalent to choosing features that are consistent with the global geometry pattern.
+The second method, GPCOVspca, applies Sparse Principal Component Analysis (SPCA)~\cite{d2007direct} to select features that can retain the total variance maximally.
+Hence, it considers interactions among features and can select features with less redundancy.